A stratified homotopy hypothesis: Constructible sheaves

-The terminology of Definition~\ref{def.iso-sheaves} as \emph{sheaves} is justified through the following observation. \begin{observation} Clearly, isotopy sheaves are a full subcategory of the ordinary category of right fibrations over $\strat$.
-This category of right fibrations has a natural simplicial enrichment, and thus yields an $\infty$-category $\rfib_{\strat}$.
+The terminology of Definition~\ref{def.iso-sheaves} as \emph{sheaves} is justified through the following observation. \begin{observation} By definition isotopy sheaves are a full subcategory of the ordinary category of right fibrations over $\strat$.
+This category of all right fibrations of $\oo$-categories has a natural simplicial enrichment, and thus yields an $\infty$-category $\rfib_{\strat}$.
 The straightening functor of~\cite{HTT} gives an equivalence of $\infty$-categories $\rfib_{\strat}\xra{\simeq} \Psh(\strat)$ to that of (space-valued) presheaves on $\strat$.
 The defining properties of an isotopy sheaf grant that the composite functor $\isot \to \rfib_{\strat} \xra{\simeq} \Psh(\strat)$ factors through $\Shv(\strat)$, (space-valued) sheaves on the site $\strat$.

 \end{observation}